thomknoe/pix2grasshopper/readme.md

 - `pix2grasshopper_unpackaged_components.gh`: The unpacked components with descriptions
 - `descriptions.json`: Synthetically generated database of naturalistic descriptions

-# Current Limitations/Bugs

-- Process errors occur when the reset button is pressed when there is not a one-to-one correspondence between dynamically generated sliders and inputs.
-- Sliders do not update the geometry upon generation and require a manual component reset in order to manipulate the geometry in real time.
-- Not all geometries are valid and sometimes fail to render, which can be due to incorrect instantiation of item types (i.e. producing Goo objects instead of Geometry objects).

 # Example Images

 ![Rhino flower](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/Results/rhinoFlower.png)